Eight Questions for CSF Teaching Artist Gina Braswell

-CSF Teaching Artist Gina Braswell tells us about dream projects, helping kids figure out Shakespeare, and the Immersive Shakespeare workshop she’s teaching on November 4 (for ages 10-18).
+CSF Teaching Artist Gina Braswell tells us about dream projects and helping kids figure out Shakespeare.

 How old were you when you started doing Shakespeare?